Freiling87/CCU/CCU/Scratchpad.md

 Complete
 ###			√	Cost - Zero
 Complete
+##		√H	Drug Warrior
+I think I'm gonna crowdsource the QA on this to release sooner.
 ##		√H	Explode On Death
 ###			C	00 Destroy body
 For all non-normal explosion types